 - Your home with at least one fuel-burning appliance, adjoined garage or fireplace should have a carbon monoxide alarm.
 It’s necessary to have a sensor on every level of your home, including the basement and garage.
 You also should have one installed inside or outside of every bedroom.
 Don’t use a carbon monoxide alarm in your house?

-Call Aramendia Plumbing, Heating and Air, A Service Experts Company at 210-404-4233 to buy one.
+Call Aramendia Plumbing, Heating and Air at 210-404-4233 to buy one.
 Ask our technicians about our economical Wi-Fi carbon monoxide systems.

 - If you already use a carbon monoxide alarm, frequently test or swap out the batteries.
 You should test batteries every 90 days, and buy a new alarm every three to five years.